2012 Portugal - Telecoms, IP Networks, Digital Media and Forecasts

 Companies covered in this report include:

-Researcher:- Henry Lancaster Current publication date: April 2012 (10th Edition)
+Researcher:- Henry Lancaster Current publication date:- April 2013 (11th Edition)

-BuddeComm’s half-yearly publication, Portugal - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecoms and digital media sectors in one of Europe’s smaller but progressive markets.
-It includes data from the regulator’s 2011 yearbook, market data updates for Q4 2011, telcos’ operational and financial data to end-2011 and market developments into 2012.
+BuddeComm’s half-yearly publication, Portugal - Telecoms, IP Networks, Digital Media and Forecasts, provides a comprehensive overview of the trends and developments in the telecommunications and digital media markets in one of Europe’s smaller countries yet having a progressive telecoms market.
+The report includes the regulator’s market data to Q4 2012; telcos’ operating and financial data to Q4 2012; market developments to April 2013.

-Portugal’s mid-sized telecom market provides one of the highest contributions to GDP in the EU, though this has fallen slightly during the last few years, reflecting the general economic malaise.
-And the stagnation of the sector country is among those in Europe most affected by the crisis.
-The government’s high proportion of debt to GDP has jeopardised public-funded telecom infrastructure upgrades and placed a greater burden on the private sector to deliver fibre-based infrastructure.
+Portugal’s telecom market provides one of the highest contributions to GDP in the EU.
+The government’s high proportion of debt to GDP has continued to jeopardise publicly funded telecom infrastructure investment and placed a greater burden on the private sector to deliver fibre-based infrastructure.
 The newly elected government has set budget deficit targets to 2015.
-Spending cuts required to achieve the fiscal overhaul, which are expected to cause Portugal’s economy to contract by 2% in 2012, will affect growth, consumer spend and business investment.
+Spending cuts required to achieve the fiscal overhaul are expected to cause Portugal’s GDP to contract by 3% in 2012, affecting growth, consumer spend and business investment.

 Broadband penetration is below the EU average while mobile penetration is among the highest.
-The incumbent Portugal Telecom has seen its share of the total traffic market (voice and internet) gradually fall in the face of competition, though it retains a dominant share in both the voice and DSL markets.
-Market revenue is expected to fall slightly to 2013, in line with lower sector investment, as operators face regulatory burdens compounded by consumers spending less on services.
+The incumbent Portugal Telecom has seen its share of the total traffic market (voice and internet) gradually shrink, though it retains a dominant share in both the voice and DSL markets.
+Market revenue is expected to continue to fall slightly to 2013, in line with lower sector investment, as operators face regulatory burdens compounded by consumers spending less on services.
 Operators have reported declining revenue for several quarters, and little respite is anticipated in the near future.
 PT has weathered the times better than competitors on the strength of its subsidiaries in Brazil.